 - Discovery and Developmental Therapeutics

 On a national level, Dr. Harris works as a member of the Core Committee for Genitourinary Oncology of the Eastern Cooperative Oncology Group; American College of Radiology Imaging Network where he has served the principle investigator for national clinical trials.
+He is also a member of Loma Linda University Health Board of Trustees.

 Dr. Harris obtained his Medical Degree from Loma Linda University in 1988 in southern Calfornia.
 He subsequently completed three years of specialty training in Internal Medicine at Emory University in Atlanta.
 After completing a service obligation to the National Health Scholarship Corps in Chattanooga, TN, he returned to Emory where he completed three additional years of subspecialty training in Hematology and Oncology.
 He is board certified in Medical Oncology.